johnpapa/angular-styleguide/README.md

     }
     ```

   - **controllerAs with vm**: Use a capture variable for `this` when using the `controllerAs` syntax.
-Choose a conssitent variable name such as `vm`, which stands for ViewModel.
+Choose a consistent variable name such as `vm`, which stands for ViewModel.

     *Why?*: The `this` keyword is contextual and when used within a function inside a controller may change its context.
 Capturing the context of `this` avoids encountering this problem.